Children's Editorial Services

 The Reader’s Report

 The Reader’s Report costs £80 for children’s work of up to 50,000 words, payable in advance.
 We will have to quote individually on longer manuscripts.
 We would normally expect to email the Reader’s Report to you within two weeks of receipt of your order.
-Please remember that we will need the word count of your manuscript, which your word processor will provide.
+Please remember that we will need the word count of your manuscript.

 The Editor’s Report